andreseduardop/lectupedia/content/list/libros-por-pais/index.en.md

 draft: false

 toc: false
-description: Average number of books read in each country, per-capita.
+description: Statistical compendium of the average number of books read in each country, per capita.
 ---

 {{< infografia